-Level 2
+Level 2 Modifications and Accommodations

 The student is unable to manage the content and expectations of the grade level in which he/she is placed.
 However, the student is able to manage a reduced number of expectations for the current grade level or some of the content and expectations based on the achievement expectations for a different grade level according to The Ontario Curriculum.
 The student's work is modified based on the level at which the student can experience success.
 Accommodations are also required.
+For students who were previously not modified but now require modifications, schools must submit a referral to the Multi-Disciplinary Team.
+Modifications should only be considered as a last resort, following the implementation of interventions, and must be based on an identified exceptionality.